Polyurethane Glue Guide – Urethane Applications and Tutorials

 Fields of Application

 For example, if you want to renew the floor covering of your house and glue floorboards or parquet flooring, PU glue could be the right choice for you.
 Of course, there are also some disadvantages: For example, this adhesive is relatively expensive in comparison and loses its good adhesion if too much time is lost.
 So you have to invest some money and work fast.
-This makes the PU adhesive more suitable for experienced craftsmen.
-Nevertheless its many advantages outweigh the disadvantages.
+This makes the PU adhesive more suitable for experienced artisans.
+Nevertheless, its many advantages outweigh the disadvantages.
 For example, high-quality PU adhesive is solvent-free, so you do not have to air your floor for days after laying it before you can safely enter the room.
 Its adhesive effect, when used correctly, is enormous and withstands the highest demands.

 How to Glue Polyurethane?